“For where two or three gather in my name, there am I with them"

 Pastor Sandi thoroughly enjoyed her time in seminary and Bible classes were her favorite by far.
 She also enjoyed Hebrew and Doctrine classes and later studied Hebrew with a reform rabbi to hone her skills.
 She is currently enrolled in a Course of Study at Methesco in Delaware, Ohio.

 In November of 2017 Pastor Sandi began serving Windham UMC.
 Over that time, she has seen new faces, new decisions for Christ and wonderful spiritual growth and believes that is the biggest blessing a Pastor can have!

 Pastor Sandi has been married to husband Joel Greenberg, who is a regional sales representative for Share Corporation, for 10 years.
 She has one son, Phillip (Nebraska) and two step-sons; Lonnie (New Jersey) and Ethan (University Hts., Ohio).
-Her family is rounded out by Toby the cat and their two Jack Russell Terriers Bridget and Murphy.
+Her family is rounded out by cats Toby and Taylor Mae and their two Jack Russell Terriers Bridget and Murphy.

 Ministry is Pastor Sandi’s passion!
 There is nothing she enjoys more than seeing the Word of God come alive in the hearts and minds of God’s people and the changes that come about in their lives because of it!